discslab-dl-bench/datagen/README.md

 ```

-To scale the dataset of drlm, run
+To scale the dataset of dlrm, run

 ```shell